 - Give your Chickens a Bath – if you do see extreme behavior, grab your chicken and give it a bath.
 Submerge it up to the neck in cool water.
 This helps to bring the body temperature down.
 Leave it in the water until it begins to revive.
 From that point forward, keep a close eye on it, just in case.
 It may be more susceptible to heat and may need another bath or two.

 We need to care for animals of all sizes.
 Cows are a bit more difficult, but easier at the same time.
 Difficult, because you can’t very well bring them in an air-conditioned home.
 Easier, because they can find shade in a grouping of trees.

 As for water, try using a water trough with an automatic waterer.
 This keeps fresh water circulating.
 Make sure it is placed in a shady spot to keep it cooler.

 Be sure they have access to ample shade.
 A pasture with few trees may be fine in the evening or early morning hours.
 But provide a pasture with more trees during the heat of the day.

 One of the ways I help keep my cows cool is by using my clothesline.
 I keep several old sheets handy.
 In early afternoon, I soak the sheets in cool water, then hang them on the line.
 The cows walk through them to cool down.

-Lemonade, sports drinks and plenty of water are great suggestions.
-Avoid overly-sugared drinks, especially those with caffeine.
+Sports drinks and plenty of water are great suggestions.
+Avoid overly sugared drinks, especially those with caffeine.
 Caffeine may act as a diuretic, and they will end up thirstier than when they started.

 Do inside chores during the heat of the day.
 Take a siesta.
-Or just sit in the cool, read a good book or work on a craft project.
-The chores will still be waiting for you once the sun starts going down.
+Sit in the cool and enjoy a glass of Lemonade.
+Read a good book or work on a craft project.
+The chores will still be waiting for you once the day begins to cool down a bit.

 Let’s face it.
 The summer heat can be unbearable for humans and animals alike.
 Try some of these tips and keep you and your animals cool this summer!